 They would drill holes around the perimeter of the block, then insert wooden wedges into the holes and then water the wood.
 It would expand and split the blocks!

 Finally, the almost-finished project would be buffed till it was smooth and shiny, and sometimes painted as well.

 And just like painting, ancient Egyptian sculptures reflected the wealth, rank and social status of the person it is intended for.
 The materials and size of the statues and reliefs would be one way to tell the VIP from the not so VIP 🙂

 I guess now we’ve replaced all that with the size of the house and the brand of the car (or the label of the purse)…

-Sculptures fashioned in the ancient Egyptian style are quite popular at souvenir shops all over Egypt - and I've started my own little collection.
-If you want to start your own, you really don't need to wait till you visit Egypt.
-You can get them online.
+Sculptures fashioned in ancient Egyptian style are quite popular at souvenir shops all over Egypt – and I’ve started my own little collection.
+Here’s a sneak peek:

 I hope you enjoyed this page on Ancient Egyptian Sculptures.
 If you did, please share it with anyone else you think might like it.
 And if you subscribe to my newsletter, you’ll be updated whenever I upload a new page or video.